Coolana, Queensland: Geography

 Coolana lies in the west of the Lockyer Creek catchment area.
-Part of the northern boundary of Coolana follows Plain Creek at tributary of Lockyer Creek.
+Part of the northern boundary of Coolana follows Plain Creek, a tributary of Lockyer Creek.
 The east of the suburb rises towards the peak of Mount Stradbroke.
 Lowood Minden Road traverses the locality from north to south.
-Parts of the area are used for agriculture while much of the land is undeveloped.
+Parts of the area are used for agriculture while much of the land remains undeveloped.

 History

 The area was originally known as Hillside.
-In 1945, it became Coolana.

-At the 2011 Australian Census Coolana recorded a population of 174.
+It was renamed by 1918.